 10. Chicago, Illinois

-To prove you’re a tourist, it’s a rite of passage to get a photo at the Bean, but you can also do less touristy activities, like biking the 606 (formerly an abandoned rail line), getting views of the city from skyscrapers, kayaking down the Chicago River, and dining at places your taste buds will love.
+To prove youโre a tourist, itโs a rite of passage to get a photo at the Bean, but you can also do less touristy activities, like biking the 606 (formerly an abandoned rail line), getting views of the city from skyscrapers, kayaking down the Chicago River, and dining at places your taste buds will love.

-With the month’s comfortable temperatures, sunny and dry skies, and lots of festivals, you can enjoy the vibrant energy without the summer suffering (if it does get a little stifling, you can always check out a museum).
+With the month’s comfortable temperatures, sunny and dry skies, and plethora of festivals, you can enjoy the vibrant energy without the summer suffering (if it does get a little stifling, you can always check out a museum).
 Here are some places to stay too.

 11. Traverse City, Michigan